christian-bick/imagine-content/README.md

 Each worksheet generator (`generator.ts`) is responsible for producing not just the content of the worksheet, but also a set of descriptive metadata.
 This is handled by the `generateLabels` function within each generator.

-These labels are imported from the `edugraph-ts` library and provide a standardized way to describe the educational competences addressed for each worksheet using the EduGraph ontology
+These labels are imported from the `edugraph-ts` library and provide a standardized way to describe the educational competences addressed for each worksheet using the [EduGraph ontology](https://github.com/christian-bick/edugraph-ontology).

 This metadata can be used for: